 Posts shall be set at a maximum spacing of 10 ft., maintained in a vertical position and hand set or set with a post driver.
-Posts shall be installed a minimum of 2 ft. into the ground.
 If hand set, all backfill material shall be thoroughly tamped.
 Wood posts may be sharpened to a dull point if power driven.
 Posts damaged by power driving shall be removed and replaced prior to final acceptance.
 The tops of all wood posts shall be cut at a 30-degree angle.
 The wood posts may, at the option of the Contractor, be cut at this angle either before or after the posts are erected.